Looking to learn the judging symbols for women's artistic gymnastics? Here is the guide to get you started!

 Here is a full twisting double layout:

 In addition to the above skills, there is one more family that is a bit different - "arabians" (in French that's "twist").

 To identify an arabian skill, add a line and a dip before attaching to the front salto.
 Think of the "dip" here as one of those half twists we chopped off the Rudi.

 That's great.
 Now what about turns?

 Turns are a logical application of the same lines we draw for tumbling.
-Come back soon for part two and we'll have a full guide on turns and also leaps, hops and jumps.
+Don't forget to read Part 2 for a guide on turns and as well as leaps, hops and jumps.